mikewebbtech/mikewebbtech-hugo/content/articles/2022/2022-08-15-freeipa-centos-8-lxc-replica-server.md

 There are few "gotcha's" that still apply to setting up a replica just as outlined previously with installing a primary.
 Also there are few ways set up replication as stated in RedHat and FreeIPA documentation.
 The method I chose to implement is "upgrade from a client" simply because if I can install a FreeIPA client then the bones required to migrate up to a replica must be working.
 Also, it is how I've done it in the past on Centos 7 (<https://gist.github.com/mikewebb70/c9722d443ac38e553490ee12d5386748> <- a good read but outdated for CentOS 8)

-This is a 3 part process 1. install Freeipa client and requirements on ipa02 container: 2. deal with some dns and host group stuff on ipa02 container: 3.
-Back on ipa02 container to migrate it up to a replica server.
+This is a 3 part process
+1. install Freeipa client and requirements on ipa02 container:
+2. deal with some dns and host group stuff on ipa02 container:
+3. Back on ipa02 container to migrate it up to a replica server.

-## 1:
+### Part 1:

 Add the -x fix for chronyd and restart the service, setup the firewall policy, install the AppStream module and install the client.